sst/guide/_examples/how-to-add-cognito-authentication-to-a-serverless-api.md

 });
 ```

-This creates a Conito User Pool, which is a user directory that manages user sign up and login.
-We configured the User Pool to allow users login with their email and password.
+This creates a [Cognito User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html); a user directory that manages user sign up and login.
+We've configured the User Pool to allow users to login with their email and password.

 This also creates a Cognito Identity Pool which assigns IAM permissions to users.
 We are allowing only the logged in users to have the permission to call the API.

 ## Adding function code

-We will create two functions, one handling the public route, and one handling the private route.
+We will create two functions, one for the public route, and one for the private route.

 {%change%} Add a `src/public.js`.